 Seek professional help: There is no shame in talking with a sex therapist who could provide a safe space to talk about your feelings, fears, and thoughts.
 He or she can give you advice and activities to try at home to find something that works for both of you.

-Try something new: There’s always room for a bit of experimenting.
+Try something new: As a starting point, try JOUJOU's Libido Tea.
+It is a natural performance enhancer as it contains an array of potent aphrodisiac herbs.
+Then, think about experimentation - there’s always a little room for a bit of that.
 And if you’re the one with a lower sex drive, take some time to think about and research the things that you’ve always wanted to try.
-Perhaps you’re intrigued with outdoor sex, or you’re curious about pegging.
+Perhaps you’re intrigued by outdoor sex, or you’re curious about pegging.
 How about taking a small leap into the world of light BDSM?
-A change up may just be the answer for those experiencing a low sex drive, and could bring the magic back to what once was a bedroom on fire!
+A change-up may just be the answer for those experiencing a low sex drive, and could bring the magic back to what once was a bedroom on fire!